chronot1995/cumulus-its-symmetric/README.md

 ```
 The above traffic goes through 10.111.111.1, which is fw01.
 This highlights VRF tenant separation.

+The next output is an intra-VRF traceroute between server01 and server03.
+This traceroute takes the VXLAN tunnel directly from server01 to server03:

 ```
 cumulus@server01:~$ traceroute 192.168.11.222
 traceroute to 192.168.11.222 (192.168.11.222), 30 hops max, 60 byte packets
  1  192.168.11.222 (192.168.11.222)  3.357 ms  3.317 ms  3.274 ms
 ```

+This is an inter-VRF communication from server01 in the RED VRF on leaf01 to server04 in the BLUE VRF  on leaf02:

 ```
 cumulus@server01:~$ traceroute 192.168.22.222